 - CDS (Credit default swaps)

 IRS (Interest rate swaps)- Interest rate swaps (IRS) are used to hedge against changes in interest rates.
-It is an agreement between counterparties where future interest payments is exchanged for another based on a specified principal amount.
+It is an agreement between counterparties where future interest payments are exchanged for another based on a specified principal amount.

 Currency swaps- It involves the exchange currency for the same in another currency.
 A foreign exchange agreement between two parties to exchange a given amount of one currency for another and, after a specified period of time, to give back the original amounts swapped